andreasg/andreasg.github.io/_posts/2014-01-20-declarative-game-programming.markdown

 ycoord :: (Double, Double) -> Wire' a (Event Double) ycoord interval = stdNoiseR 1 interval seed where seed = 1234 -- not very fun to keep this for the final version
-                   -- as the same level will be generated on each play, -- but it makes thing simpler for this example.
+                   -- as the same level will be generated on each play.
 ```

 We use the two wires to create a general function for generating rectangle obstacles